Booster1212/github-issue-bot/README.md

 # Discord - GitHub Issue Bot

-Simple Bot to create Issues on a repository through discord, powerd by DiscordJS & InversifyJS.
+Simple Bot to create Issues on a repository through discord, powerd by DiscordJS & Tsyringe.

 ## Getting Started